cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 **Allowed input range**: `.*`

-**Synopsis**: Insert line if a regex in the list match a line fragment
+**Description**: Insert line if a regex in the list match a line fragment

 **Example**: